FAQ

 We trust that you will make the best decision for you.
 We are very happy to be there and support you whatever you decide.

-Do I need to take all the levels to be a practitioner?
+• Do I need to take all the modules to be a practitioner?

 In the UK we are very lucky, as we just need some insurance and to be a member of a professional association to start practising massage, and you don’t need to complete more than Level 1 to be able to acquire insurance and we can offer you an one-year student membership of Ayurvedic Yoga Massage Therapists Association after even one level of training with us.
 So after completing even just level 1, you will be able to give treatments safely to clients, and you will be able to start charging.